abilalkar/Doodle-Jump/README.md

 # Doodle Jump
-3D doodle jump game being made for fun with unity
+3D doodle jump game being tried to be made for fun with unity